cegamboav/colors_project_remote/README.md

-# test_git_repository
+# colors_project_remote

-This is just to test porpouses.
+This is just for training porpuse.